Pejman Montazeri

-Pejman Montazeri (پژمان منتظری, born 6 September 1983) is an Iranian former footballer who plays as a defender.
+Pejman Montazeri (پژمان منتظری, born 6 September 1983) is an Iranian former professional footballer and current coach, who played as a defender.

 Club career

 Foolad

 He was part of the Foolad squad that won the Iran Pro League in 2005, Montazeri played for Foolad in the 2006 AFC Champions League group stage.

 Esteghlal

 After Foolad was relegated to the Azadegan League, Montazeri signed with Esteghlal.
 He had been a regular player for the team in his first two seasons, where he won the Iran Pro League and the Hazfi Cup.
 He extended his contract with Esteghlal until 2013 where he won the league title in the 2012–13 season.
 He also reached the semi-final of the Asian Champions League with Esteghlal in 2013.

 Umm Salal

 Montazeri transferred to Umm Salal on 5 January 2014.
 When Montazeri joined Umm Salal, the club was in danger of relegation, but under the leadership of Montazeri, Umm Salal avoided relegation and finished 7th place.